 A half hour later, Diane, with information on two different options from the vendor, walks by Dave's office.
-His door is open, but she sees on the video that Dave is on the phone.
-Diane decides to wait for a better time to interrupt.
+His door is open, but she sees on the video that Dave is bent over a book.
+Diane decides to wait until a better time to interrupt.